davidhertz7/VoltMart_Exploratory_Analysis/README.md

 # Company Background
 Estabilshed in 2018, **VoltMart is an e-commerce company that sells popular electronics products** and has since expanded to a global customer base.
 The Company sells mainly products through their website or via its mobile app.
 To gain recognition and reach new customers they use a variety of marketing efforts including Email campaigns, SEO, affiliate links, and Social media.
-Their top-selling brands consists of Apple, Samsung, and Lenovo.
+Their top-selling brands consist of Apple, Samsung, and Lenovo.

 The company has extensive volume of data stored on its sales, marketing activities, operational/logistic efficiency, product offerings. and loyalty program — the latter potentially being underutilized.
 This project analyzes and synthesizes this data in order to uncover key insights that can enhance Voltmart’s commercial performance.
 In collaboration with the Head of Operations, I will provide actionable insights and recommendations to cross-functional teams across Sales, Finance, and Product.